What is collagen?

-The collagen-boosting supplement ASU Forte promotes the creation of the collagen that promotes cartilage strength and protection of your precious joints.
+The Collagen-boosting supplement ASU Forte promotes the creation of Collagen that promotes cartilage strength and protection of your precious joints.
 It’s made totally from plants, so it’s the first vegetarian substitute for glucosamine.

 Cordyceps mushrooms are now relatively famous for their anti-ageing effects.
 The

 Beijing University of Pharmaceutical Sciences concluded that Cordyceps mushrooms slowed down the ageing process in mice, at the same time as improving antioxidant activity; this reduced free radical damage, hence the anti-ageing effects.

 As we previously mentioned, environmental damage is detrimental to Collagen production.
 All of the dirt, dust particles, toxic smog and air pollution you’re exposed to fills you with free radicals daily.